Chart Color Schemes

 The educational profile of Athelstone exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 26.9% of residents currently enrolled in formal education.
-This includes primary education (9.0%), secondary education (6.9%), and tertiary education (6.6%).
-Athelstone's three schools have a combined enrollment of 1,977 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1098.
-Educational mix includes two primary schools and one K-12 school.
-Athelstone functions as an education hub with 19.9 school places per 100 residents, significantly higher than the regional average of 11.7, attracting students from surrounding communities.
+The area has 3 schools with a combined enrollment of 1,977 students and demonstrates above-average socio-educational conditions (ICSEA: 1098).
+It includes 2 primary and 1 K-12 school, functioning as an education hub with 19.9 school places per 100 residents, significantly higher than the regional average of 11.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education